-The process known as Security Application Launcher or Aquarius Soft PC Remote Shutdown Pro Client Window or RedDwarf or USB Stick Starter
+The process known as Security Application Launcher or Aquarius Soft PC Remote Shutdown Pro Client Window or USB Stick Starter

-belongs to software Authentium ESP (version 3) or Emsisoft Emergency Kit or rgc:audio Triangle II or BT Internet Security Pack or Aquarius Soft PC Remote Shutdown
+belongs to software Emsisoft Emergency Kit or rgc:audio Triangle II or BT Internet Security Pack or Aquarius Soft PC Remote Shutdown

-by Authentium (www.authentium.com) or Aquarius Soft (www.aquariussoft.com) or Emsisoft GmbH or Motive Communications (www.motive.com).
+by Aquarius Soft (www.aquariussoft.com) or Authentium (www.authentium.com) or Emsisoft GmbH.

 Description: Start.exe is not essential for Windows and will often cause problems.
 Start.exe is located in a subfolder of "C:\Program Files".

 The Start.exe file is not a Windows system file.
-The process starts when Windows starts (see Registry key: MACHINE\Run, User Shell Folders, Run, win.ini, MACHINE\User Shell Folders).
+The process starts when Windows starts (see Registry key: MACHINE\Run, Run, MACHINE\User Shell Folders).
 The application has no file description.
-Therefore the technical security rating is 50% dangerous, however you should also read the user reviews.
+Start.exe is able to monitor applications.
+Therefore the technical security rating is 56% dangerous, however you should also read the user reviews.